hernanrago/argentine-notes/README.md

-# S29G5 Bond - TEM and TNA Calculator
+# Argentine Notes - TEM and TNA Calculator

 This is a simple client-side calculator for the Argentine treasury bond **S29G5**.
 It calculates the **Monthly Effective Rate (TEM)** and **Nominal Annual Rate (TNA)** based on: